Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Methodology

 \subsection{Training}

-The model is trained to minimize cross-entropy over the prediction window, masked by $\mathbf{M}_{\mathrm{valid}}$: only confirmed event (1) and quiet (0) nodes contribute to the loss, while unverified and invalid nodes receive no gradients.
+The model minimizes cross-entropy over the prediction window, masked by $\mathbf{M}_{\mathrm{valid}}$.
 The checkpoint with the highest validation Brier Skill Score (BSS) is selected for testing.
-Table~\ref{tab:hyperparams} lists the key hyperparameters and configurations.
+Training uses a cosine-annealing scheduler with warmup and the AdamW optimizer.
+At a fixed batch size of 64, the learning rate was selected via grid search and the neighbor count via a sweep over $K$; performance degraded beyond $K = 14$.
+Full hyperparameter configurations are available in the model repository at \url{https://github.com/Mert-chan/IonoDGNN/tree/master/source/exp_runs/ablation}.